Close Menu

 Do Your Research

 To manufacture electronic devices, companies need to source numerous materials and components, usually from various countries.
 That often means the mining and assembly take place in countries with low wages and scant protections for workers.
-“This complexity means it is difficult to say with certainty that any device is produced in a fully ethical manner that does not involve exploitation of workers and does not damage the environment,” Bryson says.
+Working out whether a device was produced in a fully ethical manner with no exploitation of workers or environmental damage is very tough.

 What you can do is take a hard look at the manufacturer behind the device you want and consider which issues are most important to you.
 Ideally, the company will have strong policies on managing workers’ rights issues in the supply chain and sourcing materials in an eco-friendly way.
 Look for evidence on how a company is reducing its carbon emissions in line with science-based targets, and find out if it’s attempting to reduce harmful chemicals in its products.
 Also, consider tax avoidance and policy transparency.